WANdisco/fusion-docker-compose/README.md

 ## License
 This repository is Apache 2.0 licensed.
 Please see `./LICENSE` for more information.

-The images provided through Dockerhub are provided for evaluation purposes.
+Images provided through Dockerhub are offered for evaluation purposes.
 By pulling these images, you agree you have read, understood and accept the [WANdisco EULA](https://www.wandisco.com/eula).